What Is Lanugo?Wondering why your baby was born with very fine body hair?

 Newborns have many variations in normal appearance - from color to the shape of the head.
 Some of these differences are just temporary, part of the physical adjustments a baby goes through.
 Others, such as birthmarks, may be permanent.
 Understanding the normal appearance of newborns can help you know that your baby is healthy.
-Some of the normal variations in newborns include the following, and are explained below:
+Here are some of the normal variations in newborns:

 A baby's skin coloring can vary greatly, depending on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.
 Skin color in babies often changes with both the environment and health.

-When a baby is first born, the skin is a dark red to purple color.
+When a baby is firstborn, the skin is a dark red to purple color.
 As the baby begins to breathe air, the color changes to red.
-This redness normally begins to fade in the first day.
+This redness normally begins to fade on the first day.
 A baby's hands and feet may stay bluish in color for several days.
 This is a normal response to a baby's immature blood circulation.
 Blue coloring of other parts of the body, however, is not normal.